Ghirardelli Dark Chocolate Cupcakes

 - Fill the cupcake liners only 3/4 full so they don’t overflow.
 I like using a large scoop to evenly distribute the batter.

 - All ovens bake a little differently.
-Start checking your cupcakes for doneness a couple minutes early.
+Start checking your cupcakes for doneness a couple of minutes early.
 I like using a toothpick inserted in the middle of a cupcake to check.
 If it comes out clean or with just a moist crumb or two, they’re done.

 - Once you start smelling the aroma of the cupcakes, you’ll know you’re getting close.
 I also will tap my finger on top of one cupcake.
 If the indentation remains, they’ll need a few more minutes.
 If the indentation springs back up, they’re done.
 I hope you’ll try these magnificent dark chocolate cupcakes!